 Recycle things: Not everything has to be new on the first day of school.
 Some of the supplies may be the same supplies you purchased last year.
 Things like scissors, used pencils, or colored pencils can be put in that new pencil box to start the new school year.
 Or you can even take look at that backpack and lunch box from last year and if it’s in good condition it can be used for part of the school year.
 As an example, the backpack I had in high school lasted all four years and one tour of duty in the United States Navy.

 Shop during the Holiday: Every year Missouri has a weekend that the sales taxes are waived on certain back to school purchases.
-This year, the three-day holiday begins at 12:01 a.m. on Friday, Aug.
-5, and runs through Sunday, Aug.
-7. Certain back-to-school purchases, such as clothing, school supplies, computers, and other items as defined by the statute, are exempt from sales tax for this time period only.
+Certain back-to-school purchases, such as clothing, school supplies, computers, and other items as defined by the statute, are exempt from sales tax for this time period only.
 However you may still be charged the sales tax for that municipality.
-To learn more check the link below
+To learn more, check the following link: https://www.freetaxweekend.com/missouri-sales-tax-holiday/

 When my kids where younger, the back to school time was both a hectic and fun time.
 If you get the kids involved it can be a great bonding experience for the entire family.
 If you just remember some of these tips, you can have a great experience without putting as much of a strain on your budget and your wallet.